 A quality microphone sound will invite the audience and make them feel like you are delivering the content face to face to them.
 It also means recording your audio without fearing unwanted noise being picked up from the surroundings or without breathing noise and consonant noise being captured.

-With that being said, here is how to make your microphone sound better.
+With that being said, here is how to make your microphone sound professional.

 Microphone Distance to Mouth